Cuberick-Orion/Bi-Blip4CIR/README.md

   <summary>Optional -- Set up Comet</summary>
 &emsp;

-We use comet to log the experiments.
+We use Comet to log the experiments.
 If you are unfamiliar with it, see [the quick start guide](https://www.comet.com/docs/v2/guides/getting-started/quickstart/).
 You will need to obtain an API Key for `--api-key` and create a personal workspace for `--workspace`.

 If these arguments are not provided, the experiment will be logged only locally.